belt-sander/novatel_tools/README.md

-This is a simple way to initalize logging via serial on a Novatel PP6 GPS receiver.
+This is a simple way to initalize logging via serial on a Novatel PP6 and PP7 GPS receiver.

 This assumes that you are using a USB->Serial cable that will appear as `/dev/ttyUSB0` in a unix environment.
 If you are using a USB->Serial cable that does not exist at `/dev/ttyUSB0`